The world looks best in a portrait mode. So does our website :)

 The boldness of its innovation strategy stems from the history of the company and its struggle to establish itself at a time when India was under foreign rule.
 By the early 1920s, the country had already begun to take meaningful steps in the iron and steel, power, textiles and other industries.
 The chemicals industry was the only one yet to find a foothold.

-The birth of the precursor of Tata Chemicals took place on May 4, 1927, with the setting of the Okhamandal Salt Works by Kapil Ram Vakil, one of India’s first chemical engineers.
+The birth of the precursor of Tata Chemicals took place on May 4, 1927, with the setting up of the Okhamandal Salt Works by Kapil Ram Vakil, one of India’s first chemical engineers.
 Vakil was driven not merely by thoughts of viability and profitability, but also by a vision of what India could achieve.

 This has happened as a result of the company’s adoption of customer centricity as the cornerstone of its customer engagement philosophy.
 Customers’ unique needs are respected and adhered to, and the value created for the customer measured and communicated to them.